d3netxer/teachosm-serverless-lambda/README.md

 This repo contains a collection of services that process project submissions on the TeachOSM website.

-## TeachOSM submit project steps:
+## TeachOSM website submit project steps:

-1. User hits submit form button and the Lambda processes Google Captcha
+1. User hits submit form button and the **convert-post** Lambda processes Google Captcha

-3. If Google Captcha successful, TeachOSM project page will send up to 3 post requests:
+3. If Google Captcha is successful, the TeachOSM project page will send up to 3 post requests:

 - a POST request is sent with the content:
   - before the POST request the form appends filename with datetime
   - The **serverlessS3Upload lambda** will save file in S3 bucket by returning back a signedURL.
   - form will then upload content.
 When the content is uploaded to the content uploads bucket, it will trigger the the **libreoffice-convert-to-pdf lambda** that will do the document conversion and save the outputs to the content bucket.
+If the uploaded content is a doc file, then the **libreoffice-convert-to-pdf lambda** function will also make a SNS notification to trigger the **convert-pdf-to-doc** lambda function.

 - a POST request is sent with the project pic:
   - before the POST request the form appends filename with datetime
   - The **serverlessS3Upload lambda** will save file in S3 bucket by returning back a signedURL, then form will upload pic.
+When the pic is uploaded to the PICS_UPLOADS_BUCKET it will trigger the **aws-s3-thumbnail-generator** bucket that will convert and create a thumnbail version of the pic in the same bucket.

 - a POST request is sent with the metadata, fields will include the project pic filename with datetime appended and the project_file file name with the datetime appended.
 The **convert-post lambda** function will convert the data into yaml and then save it in a S3 bucket.
-The this same Lambda function will then make a github pull request with the metadata (markdown with yaml front-matter).
+This same Lambda function will then make a github pull request with the metadata (markdown with yaml front-matter).

 4. Potential feature: On TeachOSM site after successful submission, a message is sent to the user.